This page contains affiliate links. They don’t cost you extra (some even save you money),

 - SmartURL – This is a free tool I use for re-directing Amazon links to the correct countries.
 You can find out more about it in this post I wrote for TrainingAuthors.com.

 - InMotion Hosting – I used to use Bluehost to host all of my websites.
-I love how affordable it is, and how easy it is to navigate, however, I started having issues with downtime, so I decided to switch.
+I love how affordable it was, and how easy it was to navigate, however, I started having issues with downtime, so I decided to switch.
 InMotion Hosting has a similar pricing plan, and after using it for three years, I haven’t had any more issues with my websites.

 - LastPass – I LOVE LastPass.
 It keeps me sane by managing all my logins, passwords and also allows me to give access to specific accounts to outsourcers without giving them my password.
 Plus, I can access it on any computer and on my phone.
 There is a free and paid version, both are awesome.
 You can watch my LastPass tutorial here (just know LastPass has updated the sign up process since it was created).

 - Microsoft Office (Word, PPT, Excel) – Obviously, every author needs a word processor.
 I personally love Microsoft Word.
 Openoffice.org has a similar software available for free, and I have used it in the past, but I simply love Microsoft Office and use it for all of my books, spreadsheets, and presentations.

 - Adobe Stock – AdobeStock is a subscription service for royalty free photos.
 You get 10, print quality graphics every month with your subscription, and it is where I get all most all of my photos.
 I use graphics for my books, on my website/blog, and for social media, etc. Having quality images can make or break your success.
 So this is extremely important.
 I also have a subscription to Christian.pics and get some royalty free images from Pixabay.